fillefrans/pi/README.md

     "zmq:9001|pi.service.myzmqservice@zmq.myservice.com:7800/services/zmq/myzmq/"

+####TYPE
+    - built-in type library for all basic types, html5 types
+    - serializable as SQL, JSON, igbinary

-Pi is inspired by flow-based programming and the old-school linux toolchain, where specialized, highly optimized agents can be configured into flexible chains of processing.
+Pi is inspired by flow-based programming and the old-school linux toolchain, where specialized agents can be configured into flexible chains of processing.

-####**about pi**
+####**ABOUT**
 *minuscule platform with a majuscule impact*

     scales dynamically, as hardware allows